MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/admin-units-assign-roles.md

 | [User Administrator](permissions-reference.md#user-administrator) | Can manage all aspects of users and groups, including resetting passwords for limited admins within the assigned administrative unit only.
 Cannot currently manage users' profile photographs. |
 | [&lt;Custom role&gt;](custom-create.md) | Can perform actions that apply to users, groups, or devices, according to the definition of the custom role. |

 Certain role permissions apply only to non-administrator users when assigned with the scope of an administrative unit.
-In other words, administrative unit scoped [Helpdesk Administrators](permissions-reference.md#helpdesk-administrator) can reset passwords for users in the administrative unit only if those users do not have administrator roles.
+In other words, administrative unit scoped [Helpdesk Administrators](permissions-reference.md#helpdesk-administrator) can reset passwords for users in the administrative unit only if those users don't have administrator roles.
 The following list of permissions are restricted when the target of an action is another administrator:

 -	Read and modify user authentication methods, or reset user passwords
 -	Modify sensitive user properties such as telephone numbers, alternate email addresses, or OAuth secret keys